rackerlabs/support-how-to/content/rackspace-email/password-management-and-best-practices.md

       - Do you repeat words or characters in your password to meet the character length requirement? **fourfour44!!**  or **PasswordPassword** might satisfy a password length requirement but is easily predicted by a program trying to access your most valuable information.

-      - Are you reusing passwords for many sites, application or accounts?
-If your social media account is compromised, a hackers is going to try to access your other accounts.
+      - Are you reusing passwords for many sites, applications, or accounts?
+If your social media account is compromised, a hacker is going to try to access your other accounts.
 Reusing passwords ensures that they succeed.

       - Is your password construction similar every time you change it?

            - Examine the password example **Predictable2017**.
 The first letter is capitalized and the password ends in a number.
-Many people construct their passwords this way which is why malicious hacking programs always check for it.
+Many people construct their passwords this way, which is why malicious hacking programs always check for it.
            - You might think you can throw off the hacker with some character substitutions like **Pr3dictab132017**.
-This is also a predictable pattern that many people use in passwords.
+This tactic is also a predictable pattern that many people use in passwords.

       - Changing aspects of your password isn't really changing your password.
 It's only a good idea to implement a password change schedule if you truly create a new unique password each time.